|

 For pretty obvious reasons the

-amount of information available in both written and picture form is very
+amount of information available in both written and picture form is rather

 realised that some very positive organising would be necessary albeit that